SchneiderVictor/SchneiderVictor.github.io/README.md

 What I've learned thus far
 ----------

-1. Some drawbacks and workarounds with css positioning
+- Some drawbacks and workarounds with css positioning
-2. Color transition animations
+- Color transition animations
+- How to combine CSS selectors to bundle animations